 - Ways to make them know you can help them

 How To Get Clients As A Virtual Assistant Tip 2: Get Noticed For Your Brilliance

 Part of getting clients is finding them and then getting noticed.
 And, I’m not talking about joining FB groups full of Virtual Assistants and waiting for a “help-wanted” post.
 If you’re looking to stand out and get noticed by your dream clients (remember, marketing is all about awareness) you need to show them how you can help them.

 One of the best ways to do that is by sharing content that showcases your brilliance.
-In my blog post Learn How To Attract Clients Instead Of Chasing After Them I share specific tips on how you can create and share this type of content including:
+In my blog post Content Creation Essentials: Attract VA Clients 24/7 Instead Of Chasing After Them I share specific tips on how you can create and share this type of content including:

 - Examples of what you can create